ahmedehabb/Memory-R2/README.md

 ![GRPO vs LoGo-GRPO](figures/teaser_figure.png)

-Standard GRPO (top) compares trajectories that progressively diverge in their intermediate memory states using only a terminal global reward — this conflates session-level credit.
-LoGo-GRPO (bottom) keeps the global reward but additionally re-rolls a session from a shared snapshot, yielding fair within-session comparisons.
+Standard GRPO (left) compares trajectories that progressively diverge in their intermediate memory states using only a terminal global reward — this conflates session-level credit.
+LoGo-GRPO (right) keeps the global reward but additionally re-rolls a session from a shared snapshot, yielding fair within-session comparisons.

 ### Training pipeline